 Finally, beware of broken agents.
 Sometimes, a syntax error can create an agent that finds nothing (or the wrong things), but takes an age to do so.

 Trying to do text editing and getting disturbed by the hourglass?
 In a big TBX with many agents this can happen.
-In such circumstances it can help to disable the "Update Agents Automatically" option (via the File menu) - just don't forget to enable it again if your TBX relies on ongoing use of live agents.
+In such circumstances it can help to disable the "Update Agents Automatically" option (via the File menu) - just do not forget to enable it again if your document relies on ongoing use of live agents.

 However, Tinderbox is aware of the latter issue and when doing an HTML export, Tinderbox should update all agents regardless of priority before export (including agents set to 'Off') but it is still worth checking output to ensure that output depending on several agent's actions has actually been generated.
 Once happy the process is working as expected, you can ease back on such checks.

-Put another way, when you get creative with agents and start to create more complex TBXs, don't just check for the obvious output but look for unintended consequences - either of your query/action/rule coding or simply the inheritances and agent activities you've put in place.
+Put another way, when you get creative with agents and start to create more complex TBXs, do not just check for the obvious output but look for unintended consequences - either of your query/action/rule coding or simply the inheritances and agent activities youhave put in place.